by Mark Campanale, Digital Marketing Manager

 By asking them to ‘like’ you, your fans will have opinions and should be allowed to comment on your page.
 Be sure to respond to ask comments and critiques in a timely manner to ensure that you are engaging your fans and advocating conversations.

-The take away here is that in order to have a Facebook Fan Page and ask people to ‘like’ you requires transparency; you must be willing to give and expect that others will now want to converse with you.
+The take away here is that in order to have a Facebook Business Page and ask people to ‘like’ you requires transparency; you must be willing to give and expect that others will now want to converse with you.

 What have you done to reward your fans for ‘liking’ you?